HarshatDy/Google_Doc_API/README.md

 # Google Doc to HTML Converter

-This Python script fetches content from Google Docs using the Google Docs API and converts it to structured HTML blog pages using Google's Gemini API.
+This Python script fetches content from Google Docs using the Google Docs API and converts it to structured pages using Google's Gemini API.

 ## Setup